ukraine09/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Step 3: Uses descriptive activity names to name the activities in the data set

-Step 4: Appropriately labeles the data set with descriptive variable names
+Step 4: Appropriately labels the data set with descriptive variable names

 Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 This
 include: